etheling/vkbdd/README.md

 BTN_THUMBL+BTN_B		1	/usr/bin/printf m > /tmp/vkbdd.fifo # next shader
 BTN_THUMBL+BTN_NORTH		1	/usr/bin/printf n > /tmp/vkbdd.fifo # prev shader
 BTN_THUMBL+BTN_WEST		1	/usr/bin/printf '\214' > /tmp/vkbdd.fifo # F3 fps on/off
+BTN_WEST+BTN_NORTH+BTN_B	1	/usr/bin/logger "B+X+Y pressed" # 3-button combo.
+Logged to /var/log/messages
 ```
+In order to find correct BTN_ events for creating triggerhappy config for a given gamepad, use `evtest` on gamepads js* device.
+For example `$ thd --dump /dev/input/event*` assuming gamepad is registered as js0.
+After editing/adding configuration, triggerhappy needs to be restarted using `$ sudo systemctl restart triggerhappy`.
+After restart, check `/var/log/daemon.log` for any error messages.

 NOTE: It is very important that `input_enable_hotkey =` is NOT set in any RetroArch config file or for any gamepad.
 If enabled, for RetroArch to react to the key presses coming from vkbdd, also the hotkey would need to be pressed.

 # Security considerations